marcotornqvist/nest-next-microservice/README.md

 ### **2. AWS Cognito**

 Follow the images and steps in the [tutorial](https://medium.com/weekly-webtips/authentication-with-aws-cognito-and-nestjs-9f04c766f3fd) on how to setup AWS Cognito (not the code parts).
+(Remember to create a serverless function in AWS that auto confirms every user, otherwise you'll have to do it manually).

 ### **3. Environment Variables**